paddor/cztop/README.md

       * [x] adapt czmq-ffi-gen so it doesn't raise while `attach_function`, attach `zsys_has_curve()` instead (under same name)
     * [x] adapt test suite to skip affected test examples
     * [x] test on CI
+    * as of March, 2016, this isn't the case anymore
 * [x] port [Poller](http://www.rubydoc.info/gems/cztop/CZTop/Poller) to `zmq_poll()`
   * backwards compatible (`#add_reader`, `#add_writer`, `#wait` behave the same)
   * but in addition, it has `#readables` and `#writables` which return arrays of sockets